kaaproject/kaa/doc/Features/Device-management/index.md

 - Provision new endpoints in one of the Kaa [applications][application] defined in your [solution cluster][solution].
 - Retrieve endpoint information and metadata attributes.
 - Update endpoint metadata attributes.
-- Configure [**endpoint filters**]({{epr_url}}/Key-service-features/Ep-filters/): queries against the endpoint data and metadata attributes that allow you to flexibly segment the devices in your Kaa platform instance.
+- Configure [**endpoint filters**][endpoint-filter]: queries against the endpoint data and metadata attributes that allow you to flexibly segment the devices in your Kaa platform instance.
 - Retrieve endpoints that match previously provisioned filters.

 EPR service is also a source of various important state update events.